getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 ```
 docker run -d \
   -p 80:80 \
-  --name nginx \
+  --name NGINX \
   --link wordpress-fpm:fpm \
   --volumes-from wordpress-fpm \
   -e "affinity:container==wordpress-fpm" \
-  <namespace>/nginx-fpm
+  <namespace>/NGINX-fpm
 ```

-This command creates a container running Nginx, which handles traffic for the `/var/www/html` directory.
+This command creates a container running NGINX, which handles traffic for the `/var/www/html` directory.
 This directory is a volume mount, made available (and therefore shared) by the `wordpress` container by using the `--volumes-from` option.

-Nginx will proxy all requests to the PHP-FPM container (`wordpress`) via the FCGI protocol by using that container's TCP hostname and port (`fpm:9000`).
+NGINX will proxy all requests to the PHP-FPM container (`wordpress`) via the FCGI protocol by using that container's TCP hostname and port (`fpm:9000`).

 ### Verify the stack is running